What is a ‘Data Only Plan’ and what’s a ‘Data Led Plan’ ?

 How much data do you need?

-Considering average usage, safety margin and changes in the way people use their tablets / dongles, we recommend between 3GB and 4GB of data on the data SIMs you get for use in 4G network enabled devices.
+Considering average usage, safety margin and changes in the way people use their tablets / dongles, we recommend a minimum of between 3GB and 4GB of data on the data SIMs you get for use in 4G network enabled devices.

 This is the age-old question.
 From person to person, usage varies greatly.
 Some data only plans are better for one type of consumer.
 For someone with different patterns, different hardware and different habits, another is the right one.
 People spend up to a staggering 50 hours a week online.
 How much data you’ll need to cover that depends entirely on what you do with your 50 hours a week and how much of it is mobile.